 Photographing Fashion on the Coast With Flash Lighting

-Combining natural light with studio flash, when working on location, can produce some creative and eye-catching results, as you’ll see in this fashion photography class.
+When you’re working on location, combining natural light with studio flash can produce some creative and eye-catching results.
+Learn how in this exciting fashion photography class!

-For this shoot, Karl and the team braved high winds and less than ideal tides to capture this stunning shot.
-Throughout the shoot, you’ll see how Karl carefully combines natural light with studio flash, how he uses filters to control ambient light from the setting sun, how he balances multiple lights and uses specific modifiers to create controlled patches of light in key parts of the shot.
+Watch Karl and the team brave high winds and challenging tides to capture a truly stunning shot.
+You’ll learn how to combine natural light with studio flash, how to control ambient light from the setting sun, how to balance multiple lights and how to use specific modifiers to create controlled patches of light in key parts of the shot.

 We initially wanted to do this shoot the next day for the best tides, but predicted higher winds meant we had to bring everything forward.